drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Bidentate Anchorage of CGP52411
 *[Bidentate]: Having two anchorage points

-The alkylation of the free nitrogen of CGP52411 completely suppressed activity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/bidentate-anchorage-cgp52411-5e1a8836'><i class='fa fa-play' aria-hidden='true'></i></button>The alkylation of the free nitrogen of CGP52411 completely suppressed activity.
 This observation indicated that this compound adopts the same binding mode as staurosporine with two key bidentate hydrogen bonds.
 The following view illustrates an overlay of CGP52411, staurosporine and ATP; in particular it reveals a phenyl moiety of CGP52411 located in the area occupied by the ribose ring of ATP.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.
 *[bidentate]: Having two anchorage points